cwolter97/max-post-poc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.

+## Purpose
+This proof-of-concept shows how you can build a webapp that will run embedded along with NICE CXone's MAX Agent Console.

+In it's current state, this app will update to you show you:
+- Any active or previously handled contact in a session and it's status
+- All ContactEvent details related to that contact

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+To work properly, you will need `http://127.0.0.1:4200` created as a Custom Workspace URL in your NICE CXone business unit.
+Then launch MAX to load your page.

 ## Code scaffolding